Friday, October 3

 Munich, Soviet Coke

 Now for something completely different (was that Monty Python?)
 We had never been on a coach trip...so off we went, 4 days on an historical tour of the D-Day beaches, 2 historians on the coach, picked us up from our home town, across on the channel ferries, P&O again, stayed in Caen and visited all the allied beaches and battlefields up until the break out towards Paris.
 So many stories.
 Normandy is a beautiful area.
+The coach trip was actually very good, they really looked after us.

-The exhaustion continued, golfing trip, fishing trip, family holiday to Turkey, atomic weapons research establishment, a road trip around the west country that took in the Roman centre of Britain, a town full of scarecrows and a Concorde supersonic airliner equipped with parachutes and a rope ladder.
+The exhaustion continued - golfing trip, fishing trip, family holiday to Turkey, atomic weapons research establishment, a road trip around the west country that took in the Roman centre of Britain, a town full of scarecrows and a Concorde supersonic airliner equipped with parachutes and a rope ladder.

 Cirencester - map of Roman roads